 OR), and property restrictions in KQL syntax in the actual search query string (query property of the query request body).
 The syntax and command depend on the entity types (in the entityTypes property) you target in the same query request body.

-Depending on the entity type, the searchable properties vary:
+Depending on the entity type, the searchable properties vary.
+For details, see:

 The search API returns error responses as defined by OData error object definition, each of which is a JSON object containing a code and a message.

 The query method is defined to allow passing a collection of one or more searchRequest instances at once.
 However, the service currently supports only a single searchRequest at a time.

 The searchRequest resource supports passing multiple types of entities at a time.
 However, currently the only supported combination is driveItem and externalFile.
 Other combinations are invalid.